 SNAP hits major milestone with 100,000 cats and dogs spayed, neutered

-The numbers are in and last month, the organiation hit a major milestone -- 100,000 animals served.
+The numbers are in and last month, the organization hit a major milestone: 100,000 animals served.

 Petrovich, the president of the organization, is not just a crazy cat lady.
 She's a self-proclaimed animal nutcase.